Chapter Eight

 dinner table with Amita.
 She is rather fun to talk with.
 Born and raised in a

-Sikh family in New Delhi , she became
+Sikh family in New Delhi Pondicherry India

 I encourage her with my sincere